tpwo/pyzet/docs/README.md

     repo: ~/zet

-E.g. you should be able to quickly do it with these two commands:
+You should be able to quickly do it with these two commands:

     mkdir -p ~/.config/pyzet
     echo 'repo: ~/zet' > ~/.config/pyzet/pyzet.yaml